Netanelpo/scopd-integrations-docs/docs/integrations/AWS_CloudTrail.md

 ---

-## 6. Configure AWS credentials on the Wazuh Manager
+## 6. Configure AWS credentials on the SIEM Manager

-On the Wazuh server:
+On the SIEM server:

 ```bash
 sudo su -